Blog home

 Fresh Ideas and Inspiration for education

-Over 150 ideas for using your Active World Tuff Spot Tray
+Ideas for using your Active World Tuff Spot Tray

 Used in settings for over a decade, Active World Tuff Spot Trays offer a flexible contained space for open-ended play.
 The large size (1m in diameter) and 8 sides encourage group play - there's room for up to 6 children to play comfortably together.
 The octagonal shaped tray has raised sides that are perfect for containing sensory materials, messy play and small world scenes in one place.
 Used with babies, toddlers or with children in Key Stage 1, you'll keep thinking of new ways to deliver quality learning opportunities with this versatile resource.
 Here are some favourites: